johnellis30/astro-daggerheart-campaign/src/content/locations/riverbend.md

 ## Notable Features

 - **The Tear of the Moon Shrine** - Sacred site guarded by Elara Meadowlight
 - **The Old Bridge** - Ancient stone crossing with defensive potential
-- **Merchant's Rest** - Popular tavern and information exchange
+- **The Whispering Willow Tavern** - Popular tavern and information exchange
 - **The Whispering Woods** - Forest edge where rangers gather intelligence

 ---